Guim3/guim3.github.io/_posts/2017-09-20-Fantastic-GANs-and-where-to-find-them-II.md

 published: false
 ---

 Hello again!
 This is the follow-up blog post of the original [Fantastic GANs and where to find them][original_post].
-If you haven't checked that article or you are completely new to GANs, it might be helpful if you give it a quick read.
+If you haven't checked that article or you are completely new to GANs, it might be helpful if you give it a quick read (there's a brief summary of the previous post [ahead][#refresher]).
 It has been 6 months since the last post and GANs aren't exactly known for being a field with few publications.
 In fact, I don't think we are very far from having more types of GAN names than Pokémons.
 Even Andrej Karpathy himself finds it difficult to be up to date:

 <blockquote class="twitter-tweet tw-align-center" data-lang="en"><p lang="en" dir="ltr">GANs seem to improve on timescales of weeks; getting harder to keep track of.
 Another impressive paper and I just barely skimmed the other 3</p>&mdash; Andrej Karpathy (@karpathy) <a href="https://twitter.com/karpathy/status/849135057788850177">4th of April 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>